dsa110/SNAP_control/README.md

 # SNAP_control
 scripts and code to configure SNAP-1 boards

-### 1. Description
+### 1. Notes

-This repo contains the adc init scripts, the DSA10 config script, and some routines to analyze spectra from SNAPs.
-Very hardcoded.
+To get an instance of the corr class, use a config in hera_corr_f/control_software/config . e.g., dsa_single.yaml